 • In subsequent rounds successful recipients will also provide a brief statement documenting the outcomes of previous course reduction awards.

 • Application Timeline

 o Eligible applicants seeking a course release will submit a proposal and curriculum vitae to their division chairs by the last Tuesday in October.
-Division chairs will review and forward applications to the Seaver Dean's office by Friday, November 1.
+Divisional deans will review and forward applications to the Seaver Dean's office by Friday, November 1.

 o The Awards Committee will review materials and determine recipients in December.